Stihl BR 600 - 677 CFM Gas Backpack Blower

 The following charts are provided to give you an idea how the key specs of the Stihl BR 600 compare with similar leaf blowers.

-- Air exiting the nozzle of this blower can reach 238 MPH, which is quite a bit faster than most gas-powered backpack blowers.
-If you wish to benefit from air expelled at the fastest possible speed, the Husqvarna 150BT and its 251 MPH could be an option to consider.
+- It can push air from the nozzle at 238 MPH, which puts it ahead of its class in terms of air speed for gas-powered backpack blowers.
+If you wish to benefit from air expelled at the fastest possible speed, the Husqvarna 150BT and its 270 MPH could be an option to consider.

-- The BR 600 is average in terms of air volume.
-It's rated at 677 CFM, which is common for gas-powered backpack blowers.
-If air volume is important to you, the Shindaiwa EB910RT, with 1110 CFM, could be in your good books.
+- Regarding its air volume, the airflow of the Stihl BR 600 can reach 677 CFM (Cubic Feet per Minute), which is on par with other gas-powered backpack blowers.
+If air volume is important to you, the Husqvarna 590BTS, with 1245 CFM, could be in your good books.

 Here's a list of the most popular specific comparisons: